-To configure the HSG80-based array, complete the following procedure:
+To configure the HSG80-based array, complete the following steps:

-- 1. Establish a terminal connection to the top controller's Command Line Interpreter (CLI) port.
-Refer to the HSG80 ACS Solution Software for HP-UX installation and configuration guide for help in making that connection. - 2.
+- Establish a terminal connection to the top controller's command line interface (CLI) port.
+See the HSG80 ACS Solution Software for HP-UX installation and configuration guide for help in making that connection. - 2.
 Enter the following CLI commands to see your existing array configuration: